 “Patience is decisive indecision.” – James Richardson

-It took me a while to realize that being in this psychic swamp was an essential phase in the process of making sensible choices.
-I learned that just because I didn’t have an immediate answer about how I felt about a certain matter, this didn’t mean that I was lost and going nowhere.
+It took me a while to realize that being in this limbo was an essential phase in the process of making sensible choices.
+I learned that just because I didn’t have an immediate answer about how I felt about a certain matter, didn’t mean that I was lost.
 I was simply in “process mode”; a stage when I’m trying to figure stuff out based on what I know and what I don’t know.

-If you find yourself tempted to just “get on with things” and seek quick-fixes to solve complicated cases, slow down, breath, and stay in that space of “not knowing”, even if it feels uncomfortable.
-We now live in a fast-paced world where many of us feel that we don’t have the luxury to ruminate over matters for too long.
+If you find yourself tempted to seek quick-fixes to solve complicated cases, slow down, breath, and stay in that space of ‘not knowing’, even if it feels uncomfortable.
+We live in a fast-paced world where many of us feel that we don’t have the luxury to ruminate over matters for too long.
 But this is precisely the kind of hasty reaction that’ll lead to an unfulfilling outcome.

 We need to step into the whirlwind of chaos because that’s where the biggest breakthroughs and lessons come from.
 It offers an opportunity for growth, progress, and for you to flex your decision-making muscles.
 You’re a beautifully complex being with deep and profound emotions that need to be acknowledged.
 Instead of ignoring them, get curious and see where it leads you.